RadiusNetworks/radbeacon-gem/README.md

   options[:filter_mac] = ["11:22:33:44:55:66", "55:66:77:88:99:00"]
   ```

-- `:hcitool_duration` - Use the custom hcitool-duration binary that adds a duration option to the `hcitool lescan` command.
+- `:enable_hcitool_duration` - Use the custom hcitool-duration binary that adds a duration option to the `hcitool lescan` command.
 To use this you must copy the new hcitool binary over the standard one (located at `/usr/bin/hcitool` on the ZBOX for example).

   ```
-  options[:hcitool_duration] = true
+  options[:enable_hcitool_duration] = true
   ```

 #Configuring